Whatsapp Icon

 For certain types of melanoma, especially those that are accessible on the skin, intralesional therapy may be used.
 This involves injecting drugs directly into the melanoma lesions.
 An example is talimogene laherparepvec (Imlygic), a genetically modified herpes virus that kills cancer cells.

-Choosing the right drug for melanoma treatment depends on various factors, including the stage of the cancer, presence of specific genetic mutations, and the overall health of the patient.
+Choosing the right drug for melanoma treatment depends on various factors, including the stage of the cancer, the presence of specific genetic mutations, and the overall health of the patient.
 It's important to work closely with a healthcare team to determine the most appropriate treatment plan.

 Melanoma treatment has evolved significantly over the years, offering hope to many patients.
 Ongoing research continues to develop new drugs and treatment strategies, further improving the outlook for individuals diagnosed with this type of cancer.